nazdridoy/ngpt/docs/usage/gitcommsg.md

 ## CLI Configuration

-You can set default values for gitcommsg options:
+You can set default values for gitcommsg options using the CLI configuration system:

 ```bash
 # Set default chunk size